InspiryThemes/realhomes-docs/docs/property-settings.md

 ![Property Views on Property Detail Page](images/add-content/property-views.jpg)
 ## Similar Properties

-**Similar Properties Settings** are located in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Similar Properties**.
+**Similar Properties Settings** are located in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Similar Properties**.

 * Just like all other settings for property detail page's elements you can choose to display the similar properties section on property detail page or hide it.
 * You can also select how similar properties will be selected based on their features, types, locations and status.